zachleat/zachleat.com/web/_posts/2019-05-09-google-fonts-display.md

 This is big news—it means developers now have more control over Google Fonts web font loading behavior.
 We can enforce instant rendering of fallback text (when using `font-display: swap`) rather than relying on the browser default behavior of invisible text for up to 3 seconds while the web font request is in-flight.

 It’s also a bit of trailblazing, too.
 To my knowledge, this is the first web font host that’s shipping support for this very important `font-display` feature.
-Yeah, the [GitHub issue asking for this](https://github.com/google/fonts/issues/358) was filed in August of 2016 (just short of three years ago), but Google Fonts is still ahead of the game here.
+Yeah, the [GitHub issue asking for this](https://github.com/google/fonts/issues/358) was filed in August of 2016 (just short of three years ago), but Google Fonts is still ahead of the competition here.

 ## Timeline